Congratulations 2026-2027 Board of Governors!

 xii.
 Determines a quorum and oversees all voting.

 xiii.
-Conducts telephone or email votes as directed by the President or Executive Board.
+Conducts telephone, social media, or email votes as directed by the President or Executive Board.

 xiv.
 In the absence of the Parliamentarian, an Advisor may assume Parliamentarian role.